rydercalmdown/magic_mirror/README.md

 All setup and utility scripts are located in the `scripts/` directory:

-- `scripts/setup-backend.sh` - Main automated setup script
+- `scripts/setup-backend.sh` - Main automated setup script (portable across systems)
-- `scripts/setup-systemd.sh` - Systemd service setup
+- `scripts/setup-systemd.sh` - Systemd service setup (portable across systems)
 - `scripts/start-backend.sh` - Simple backend startup script

+**Note:** All scripts automatically detect their location and work on any system (macOS, Linux, Raspberry Pi, etc.).

 The backend will run on `http://localhost:5000` by default.